Jcardif/CalendarSync/README.md

 - Go to the [Azure portal](https://portal.azure.com/) and create a new Key Vault or select an existing one.

 - Run [the Script](/Scripts/vault-save-key-file.sh) to save the downladed Private key file to azure vault.
-Uodate the scrip variables with values from azure.
+Uodate the script variables with values from azure.

+# Configuring Azure Functions &amp; Managed Identity to access Key Vault
+- After publishing the Azure Function App to Azure we'll need to authenticate it with the Key Vault using system-assigned managed identity.